 HIST 1301 - United States History I - Survey of the political, social, economic, military, cultural, and intellectual history of the United States.
 The course examines the period from Pre-Columbian America through the United States Civil War.
 Topics include European and Native conflict and accommodation, European colonization, community diversity, slavery, economic growth, and the origin and development of the political and social institutions of the United States.
 Three lecture hours per week.
-HIST 1302 - United States History II - Survey of the political, social, economic, military, cultural, and intellectual history of the United States.
+HIST 1302 - United States History II - Survey of the political, social, the pointed states in the pointed pointed states in the pointed states.
 The course examines the historical events from the end of the Civil War to the present.
 Topics include Reconstruction, Expansion, Industrialization, Urbanization, Reform, American Global Power Status, World War I, the Depression, World War II, the Cold War, Demographic Change, Social Justice, and Civil Unrest.
 Three lecture hours per week.